LibreTechnica/libretechnica.github.io/challenges/foss_challenge.md

 Using free and open-source (FOSS) software is one of the best ways you can liberate your technology.
 The deeper you go into this challenge, the less dependent you are on commercial software ecosystems like Microsoft and Apple.
 So let's begin the FOSS Challenge!

 --------------------
-### 1. Switch to FOSS alternatives to common software
+### Level 1.
+Switch to FOSS alternatives to common software

 The free software has a long history dating back decades.
 Today, there are very few things you cannot do with free and open-source software.